alphagov/government-service-design-manual/service-manual/users/user-research/ethnographicresearch.md

 ##Cost

 Ethnographic research can be expensive and time consuming, but this depends on the needs of a particular project.
 The benefits derived can be extremely valuable.

-## GDS example

-Ethnographic techniques were used in the recent [Digital Landscape research](http://publications.cabinetoffice.gov.uk/digital/research/) in order to understand why some people choose not to conduct government transactions online